Climate activist blasts leaders holding onto fossil projects | Science-Environment

 “You might be right that politicians sometimes have a short-term view, but (you should) still make the best out of these elections,” he said, adding that “it is young people who increasingly did not go to elections over the last ten years” in many democratic nations.

-Flasbarth told Nakate that young people "need to collaborate" with democratic processes to help "strengthen democracy around the world."
-Nakate's speech comes as climate activists are for the first time protesting outside the conference venue.
+Flasbarth told Nakate that young people “need to collaborate” with democratic processes to help “strengthen democracy around the world.”
+Nakate's speech comes as climate activists are protesting outside the conference venue.

-Organised by the Fridays For Future Movement, the rally is taking place in the official designated protest area after organizers received the required permission from the Egyptian authorities.
-Organizers said they aim to showcase "restrictions on civil society and protest" at this year's conference.
+Organised by the Fridays For Future Movement, the rally is taking place in the official designated protest area after organisers received the required permission from the Egyptian authorities.
+Organisers said they aim to showcase “restrictions on civil society and protest” at this year's conference.

 Rights and climate groups have in recent months complained about restrictions and costly accommodation that discouraged protests at this year's conference, in a stark contrast to previous years that featured large demonstrations.